Blockstream/satellite/api/examples/README.md

 ```

 where `ifname` is the name of the network interface that is connected to your
-Blockstream Satellite receiver/demodulator.
+Blockstream Satellite receiver.

-> In case you are using a [USB demodulator](../../doc/tbs.md), the interface
+> In case you are using a [USB receiver](../../doc/tbs.md), the interface
 > will typically be named `dvb0_0` and `dvb0_1`, although the numbers may
 > occasionally vary.
 Check `ifconfig` or `ip a`.
 >
-> In case you are using an [SDR-based demodulator](../../sdr.md), the interface
+> In case you are using an [SDR-based receiver](../../sdr.md), the interface
 > will be the loopback interface, typically named `lo` in the operating system.

 Next, send some data.
 On another terminal session, activate the Python virtual